abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 Family1 = sqs Family =  SQSMessageSender + SQSMessageReceiver
 Family2 = rabbit Family = RabbitMessageSender + RabbitMessageReceiver

-SQSMessageSender being "functionally same" as RabbitMessageSender just means that the implement a common interface MessageSender
+SQSMessageSender being "functionally same" as RabbitMessageSender just means that they implement a common interface MessageSender
-RabbitMessageSender being "functionally same" as RabbitMessageReceiver just means that the implement a common interface MessageReceiver
+RabbitMessageSender being "functionally same" as RabbitMessageReceiver just means that they implement a common interface MessageReceiver

 The two sqs objects form one family of products.
 The two rabbit objects form another family.
 The two families are related to each other - like when a pair of twins (descending from a common father) ends up marrying another pair of twins (descending from a different common father).
 The two families will contain related objects/people.